bmf-san/Rubel/README.md

 ## Contributing

-We welcome your isuue or pull request from everyone.
+We welcome your issue or pull request from everyone.
 Please check `ISSUE_TEMPLATE.md` and `PULL_REQUEST_TEMPLATE.md` to contribute.

+If you want to find something to contibute, please check the [project](https://github.com/bmf-san/Rubel/projects/1).

 ## License